 ESS-DIVE seeks to transform the way critical data from Environmental Systems Science (ESS) research is stored and accessed by engaging the scientific research community in adopting consistent standards and protocols for data archival that improve data access.
 As a result, ESS-DIVE is designed to be a partnership with the scientific community, including individual DOE projects/programs, DOE cyberinfrastructure groups, and data users.

 The ESS-DIVE team is working to build close relationships with each of the DOE ESS projects and programs across labs and universities.
-Additionally, ESS-DIVE will work closely with two DOE advisory groups:
+Additionally, ESS-DIVE works closely with two DOE advisory groups:

 - ESS-DIVE’s Archive Partnership Board (APB)

 - ESS Cyberinfrastructure Working Groups and Executive Committee

 Our Archive Partnership Board directly advises the ESS-DIVE project team, and determine key priorities for ESS-DIVE development.
 It is composed of representatives from major ESS projects/programs, and at-large members representing users to provide input on priorities, needs and services.
 We formed our Archive Partnership Board.
 If you are interested in joining the board and serving as an advisor to ESS-DIVE, contact firstname.lastname@example.org.